kpmoo1/terraform-ecs-nginx/README.md

   Defining variables for easier maintenance and re-usability.

 ## vpc.tf
-  Creating default VPC and three subnets to be referenced in the resourse.
+  Creating custom VPC and three subnets to be referenced in the resourse.

 ## outputs.tf
   Log the load balancer app URL.